laurencefass/nest-jest-memory/README.md

 This app has been created to demonstate memory leaks in jest using node 16.11+ as discussed here: https://github.com/jestjs/jest/issues/11956.
 The thread states that memory leaks were not an issue running jest with node 16.10.

+This project will be augmented as new tests are devised to exercise jest memory management.

 ## Installation

 ```bash